aarmey/CV/Meyer_CV.md

 - Advise program participants on developing research, presentation, and professional skills

-_Instructor_, Machine Learning & Data-Driven Modeling in Bioengineering \hfill 2018 – Present
-UCLA, Department of Bioengineering

-- Designed and lead project-based course tailored to the background of students in the program

-_Instructor_, Bioengineering Laboratory \hfill 2018 – Present
-UCLA, Department of Bioengineering

-- Lead lab-based course introduction to laboratory work in bioengineering and basics of experimental design and analysis

 _Mentor_, Bioengineering Capstone \hfill 2017, 2018, 2019, 2020
 UCLA, Department of Bioengineering